Frequently Asked Questions

 How often will we meet?

-What is the difference between short and longer term counselling?
+What is the difference between short and longer term psychotherapy?

 How will I pay for sessions?